Let’s face it. Holidays are crazier than ever – it is so easy to get caught up in the frenzy that we don’t enjoy the festive times the way we should.

 Specific phobias, affecting more women than men, is at 8.7% (19 million) adults and starts on the average at 7 years old

-Obsessive-Compulsive Disorder (OCD) affects 1% (2.2 million) adults with average age of onset 19 years old
+Obsessive-Compulsive Disorder (OCD) affects 1% (2.2 million) adults with an average age of onset 19 years old

 According to CNBC 2016, 1 in 6 Americans take psychiatric drugs (mostly anti-depressants) to treat anxiety